DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/schedule.md

 ## Thursday

-- **In-class work session.** Start gathering materials, recording foley, and working on ambiences.
-  - Each student is required to bring in items they will want to record for foley.
+- **In-class spotting session.** Each student presents their project setup in Reaper and discusses their spotting progress.
+Explain your spotting plan, detailing what you intend to record and what you will source from sound effects libraries or freesound.

 # Week 14 (11/25)

 ## Tuesday

-- **Progress check-in.** Briefly share your progress, challenges faced, and next steps.
-The remaining time will be used for an in-class work session.
+- No class - Work day
+- Email me a short video of your progress if you would like feedback.

 ## Thursday